Birnbaum Women's Leadership Center

 BWLC Fellows Program

-The BWLC provides opportunities for law students to build essential leadership skills not otherwise taught in the classroom, including through a signature Fellowship program.
-JD students apply and are selected early in their first year at NYU Law; the application is open to all 1Ls.
-The program commences with the Sara Moss Women’s Leadership Training Program, a week-long intensive named in recognition of BWLC cofounder Sara Moss ’74.
+The BWLC provides opportunities for NYU Law students to build essential leadership skills not otherwise taught in the classroom.
+Our signature Fellowship program is open to all JD students, who apply to participate early in their 1L year.
+The program commences with a week-long January intensive named in recognition of BWLC co-founder Sara Moss ’74.

 Event Spotlight

-The BWLC proudly hosted the inaugural Sidney Shainwald Public Interest Lecture at NYU Law in September.
-The Honorable Elena Kagan, Associate Justice of the Supreme Court of the United States, joined BWLC Faculty Director Melissa Murray to discuss topics such as women on the Supreme Court, the evolution of the shadow docket, judicial ethics, and Justice Kagan’s early experiences clerking for Justice Marshall.
+The BWLC is a hub for thought leadership and regularly hosts on-campus convenings and symposia.
+Pictured here: the Honorable Elena Kagan, Associate Justice of the Supreme Court of the United States, in conversation with BWLC Faculty Director Melissa Murray; they discussed topics such as women on the Supreme Court, the evolution of the shadow docket, judicial ethics, and Justice Kagan’s early experiences clerking for Justice Thurgood Marshall.
 Watch the recording

-The ERA Project Joins the BWLC at NYU Law
+The Marcy Syms Equality Initiative Joins the BWLC at NYU Law

 Press Highlights